kubernetes/website/docs/tasks/configure-pod-container/communicate-containers-same-pod.md

 The primary reason that Pods can have multiple containers is to support helper applications that assist a primary application.
 Typical examples of helper applications are data pullers, data pushers, and proxies.
-Helper and primary applications typically need to communicate with each other, often through the file system.
-An example of this pattern would be a web server along with a helper program that polls a Git repository for new updates.
+Helper and primary applications often need to communicate with each other.
+Typically this is done through a shared filesystem, as shown in this exercise, or through the loopback network interface, localhost.
+An example of this pattern is a web server along with a helper program that polls a Git repository for new updates.

 The Volume in this exercise provides a way for Containers to communicate during the life of the Pod.
 If the Pod is deleted and recreated, any data stored in